junxit/us-congress-bills-110/derived/amendments.md

 ### 16 U.S.C. § 431

-> in subsection (g), (as redesignated by paragraph (1)), by striking “Secretary of the Navy to provide public access to the Memorial.” and inserting “Secretary of Defense to provide as much public access as possible to the Memorial without interfering with military needs.”.
+> in subsection (f), (as redesignated by paragraph (1)), by striking “Secretary of the Navy to provide public access to the Memorial.” and inserting “Secretary of Defense to provide as much public access as possible to the Memorial without interfering with military needs.”.

 | | |
 |---|---|